tjdwill/dbs/journal.md

 # DBS Journal

+## 8 December 2025

+I fixed that bug (PY).
+Turns out, `std::chrono::system_clock` duration precision is not a guaranteed value, so there was a difference between clang and MSVC.
+I've updated the code to use nanosecond precision, so now the display works as expected.

+## 7 December 2025

+I figured I should get a Windows build up and running to ensure proper behavior, and boy am I glad I did.
+Firstly, the build setup wasn't as long as the EWI project, so I've grown (PY!).
+However, problems arose with CMake.
+Windows needs to use `windeployqt` in order to link the correct Qt libraries to the generated executable(s).
+The process of getting that to happen post-build was...involved.
+CMake's variable handling makes very little sense, and behavior appears to change depending on the function.
+It was very frustrating, and I was up all times of the evening hacking away at the issue.

+Definitely need some CMake refreshers in the near future.

+After getting the project built, I did some testing.
+I notice that there is a behavioral issue in that the dates don't work as expected.
+I'll look into this later.

 ## 6 December 2025

 A *ton* of structural changes today, PY.
 Ideally, the transition to the QTreeWidget representation will be concluded in the near future.